MMMG-UNH/Effect-of-interactions-on-elastic-cavitation/README.md

 ## Contact

-For questions about the code, please contact:
-**Mrityunjay Kothari** — mrityunjay.kothari@unh.edu
+- **Mrityunjay Kothari** — mrityunjay.kothari@unh.edu
   Department of Mechanical Engineering, University of New Hampshire